k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **Plugin's Threshold**

-Each plugin's definition in the plugins.discovery includes a *threshold* - the score above which the plugin result impacts the Catalog.
-For example, when the plugin's threshold is set to 0.4, the plugin calculated results of 0.4 or below are dropped and will not be added to the Catalog.
-The threshold can be updated in the plugins.discovery if you need to show more or less results in the Catalog.
+Each plugin's definition in the plugins.discovery includes a *threshold* - the score above which the plugin result impacts the Catalog and its display.
+When the plugin's threshold is set to 0.4, the plugin-calculated results of 0.4 or below are dropped and are not added to the Catalog.
+To enable the Catalog to show more results, update the threshold to a number lower than 0.4, and vice versa, to show less results, update the threshold to a higher number.

 **Custom Plugins**